Abortion in Finland: History

-In Finland, abortion was illegal until 1950, when the Parliament of Finland legalized abortions to preserve the physical or mental health of the woman, if the woman was under 16, if the fetus might be deformed, or the woman had been raped.
+In Finland, abortion was illegal until 1950, when the Parliament of Finland legalized abortions to preserve the physical or mental health of the woman, if the woman was under 16, if the fetus might be deformed, or if the woman had been raped.
 Under pressure from the women's liberation movement and supportive editorials from most national newspapers, Finnish law was further liberalized in 1970.
-The 1970 law allowed abortion up to 16 weeks of pregnancy for broad socioeconomic reasons, if the woman was younger than 17, if the woman was older than 40, if the woman had already had four children, or if at least one parent would be unable to raise the child owing to disease or mental disturbance.
+The 1970 law allowed abortion up to 16 weeks of pregnancy for broad socio-economic reasons, if the woman was younger than 17, if the woman was older than 40, if the woman had already had four children, or if at least one parent would be unable to raise the child owing to disease or mental disturbance.

 The time limit was lowered from 16 to 12 weeks in 1979.
 The 1970 law also allowed abortion up to 20 weeks of pregnancy in the event of fetal deformity or a physical threat to the woman's health.
-A 1985 bill allowed abortion up to 20 weeks of pregnancy for underaged girls and up to the 24th week if an amniocentesis or ultrasound found serious impairment in the fetus.
+A 1985 bill allowed abortion up to 20 weeks of pregnancy for under-aged girls, and up to the 24th week if an amniocentesis or ultrasound found serious impairment in the fetus.